nhartz24/Comp_Arch-Final_Project/README.md

 - confirm that we should be optimizing through SIMD and parallelizing? is our idea good
 - are we ultimately suppoosed to use both sorting implemtations or just one (prof said chose two)
 - should we show speed up over time as we add optimizations?
+- should look at other optimizations / can we do a little bit of everything?
+- cycles vs seconds (for gpu?)